jayant-sharma/ft2232h-fifo/README.md

-This project contains files for implementing
+This project contains files for implementing FT2232H and Synchronous FIFO for high speed USB transfer.

 Requirements: